8. Connections + Mechanisms

 Toggle

 With a general understanding of the mechanism in place, participate in the 3D design tutorial.
 As with the model files, some mechanisms come with both Tinkercad and Fusion 360 tutorials.
-There are also options for both voice over instructions and text-based instructions so simply pick your preferred method of learning.

 5. Experiment